-These hard boiled eggs are easy to peel and very smooth.
+These hard boiled eggs are smooth and easy to peel.
 Tired of egg whites and shells sticking together?
-Try this recipe.
+Try this super simple recipe.
 You’ll be glad you did!

-One day, I got really tired of my egg whites and shells sticking together.
-So, I asked my precious aunt for help.
+I asked my precious aunt for help when I got tired of my egg whites peeling off with the shells.
 She was delighted to show me what to do.

 Aunt B taught me a simple and effective recipe she’s used for decades.
 Egg shells peel easily.
 Egg whites remain firm.

 This recipe is not based on scientific research.
 It is from decades of experience.
 The internet is full of tips for “the perfect” hard boiled egg.
 I’ve decided to stick with my aunt’s method because it works!!

 Place 3 uncooked eggs in bottom of saucepan.
 Cover with cold water.
 Fresh eggs will sink to the bottom and lay flat on their side.

 If eggs sink to the bottom and stand on one end, they’re slightly fresh and still edible.